spraveenio/rocm-device-metrics-exporter/README.md

 - Invalid values in any of the field will be ignored and revert to default behavior for the respective fields.

+### E2e Testing
+- The current testing will exercise only the exporter module part with mocked external entities

+- All the tests are under `test/e2e`

+- Running test from TOP directory.
+This will build the necessary components and docker container image packed with mocked dependent services and run all the tests.
+  `make e2e`

 ### Slurm integration
 There are 2 options to collect job information from slurm
 #### Using slurm Prolog/Epilog,